 wireless routers are prohibited.
-See the links below for complete information.

-Game Consoles and Media Streaming Devices
+Game Consoles, Wireless Printers and Media Streaming Devices

-Residents may have a device which will not support a wireless network using a web authentication, such as gaming consoles like Xbox, Playstation, and Wii or media streaming devices, such as Apple TV, Roku, WD TV, and Amazon Fire.
+Residents may have a device which will not support a wireless network using a web authentication, such as gaming consoles like Xbox, Playstation, and Wii, wireless printers, or media streaming devices, such as Apple TV, Roku, WD TV, and Amazon Fire.
 Residents can submit a request to the IT Service Desk to access a separate wireless network, “webster-res”, using WPA2 (Wi-Fi Protected Access) authentication.
 The resident will need to provide his or her name, apartment number, and wireless MAC address of the device.
 Upon approval, the resident will receive a pre-shared key, which they will use to authenticate the approved device to the network.

 How to find a MAC Address